James R. Lane

 She yipped, barked and growled with an unseen voice for a time, then she left me, moving to a wall panel and unfolding a strange looking piece of equipment mounted on a cantilevered arm and extending it over me.
 "I did not want to have to do this, friend Bart, but you are failing too fast.
 I will have to secure you now, instead of waiting until we reach our base.
 This device works, but unlike the bigger one at the base, I am told this one is very…unpleasant."
 She stepped stepped away from me and flipped a switch.

 "Wha---?
 Wha’s gonna---?"

-I met Jesus, Satan and Santa Claus, and we all sat around and played strip poker with Elvis, Hitler and Mother Theresa while Tinkerbell kept spreading pixie dust over the table.
-John Lennon and the Vienna Boys Choir sang “Hey Jude”, which never quite ended.
+I met Jesus, Satan and Santa Claus, and we all sat around and played strip poker with Elvis, Hitler and Mother Theresa while Tinkerbell kept raining pixie dust over the table like dandruff.
+John Lennon and the Vienna Boys Choir sang "Hey Jude", which never quite ended.
 It seemed the game went on forever, too, and nobody seemed to care.

 Much less me.

 I was dead.

 It’s said that if you dream that you’re falling---off a cliff, off a building, etc.---and you hit a hard surface with a splat…

 You not only die in the dream, but in reality, too.